-Birdcage veils are the shortest length, and have enjoyed huge popularity in the last few years.
+BIRDCAGE VEILS are the shortest length, and have enjoyed huge popularity in the last few years.
 There’s quite a bit of variety within birdcage veils (for advice on these different options and how to rock them, check out this article from the SBB archive) but they’re usually worn just covering the eyes or extending down to the chin.
 Super stylish and low-hassle.

-If you loved Kate Middleton’s look, then fingertip-length is the one for you.
+If you loved Kate Middleton’s look, then FINGERTIP-LENGTH is the one for you.
 This is the veil that flatters most brides and their dresses, and as a result is the most popular.
 A safe bet, but an extremely pretty one.

-I think ballet-length is one of my favourites, although you don’t see it as often as some of the other styles.
+I think BALLET-LENGTH is one of my favourites, although you don’t see it as often as some of the other styles.
 You get much of the prettiness of the longer veil varieties, without worrying about tripping over yourself.
 Also called waltz-length (because you can still dance in it, see?), it falls anywhere between the knee and ankle.

-OTHER VEIL TERMS YOU SHOULD KNOW:
+OTHER VEIL TERMS YOU SHOULD KNOW

-Blusher is a term sometimes used for shoulder-length veils, but technically a blusher is the bit that stands in front of your face as you walk down the aisle, and that can be any length from birdcage to much longer.
+BLUSHER is a term sometimes used for shoulder-length veils, but technically a blusher is the bit that stands in front of your face as you walk down the aisle, and that can be any length from birdcage to much longer.
 This is the one that your father lifts when he presents you to your husband – and probably the one that you’re going to want to avoid if the whole ‘unveiling of the bride’ tradition creeps you out.
-No doubt that they’re lovely, but make sure you practise wearing yours a bit since it’s a bit of a surreal experience at first.
+No doubt that they’re lovely, but make sure you practice wearing yours a bit since it’s a bit of a surreal experience at first.

-A two-tier veil (or double-tier veil) is simply one that has two lengths of veil combined (usually a blusher and a longer veil) as onse Charlene did at her Monaco wedding.
+A TWO-TIER VEIL (or double-tier veil) is simply one that has two lengths of veil combined (usually a blusher and a longer veil) as onse Charlene did at her Monaco wedding.
 As noted above, veils can also go to three tiers, which is a lot more dramatic and beautiful than it sounds like it would be.
 Usually at least one of the tiers can be detached for the reception.

 My favourite.
-I’m sorry, but there’s nothing quite like a mantilla when it comes to pure gorgeousness, although it won’t work with all dresses and settings.
+I’m sorry, but there’s nothing quite like a MANTILLA when it comes to pure gorgeousness, although it won’t work with all dresses and settings.
 A mantilla (man-tea-ya) is usually a circular piece of lace (or tulle with heavy lace edging) that is held in place with a comb to frame the face.
-However, this look can also be combined with a more traditional veil to retain the traditional lengths and shapes but retaining the pretty lace-edged look.
+However, this look can also be combined with a more traditional veil to retain the traditional lengths and shapes but with the pretty lace-edged look.